 If you are already running a small business, we expect you to know a bit about this term and the context that it is used.
 Account Payables is a term used as part of finance 101 training.
-This term represents your obligation to pay the debts and loans that you currently owe to suppliers and creditors.
-Account payable comes in your balance sheet under the header of current liabilities, as this is a liability for you, which should duly be paid back to the rightful owners or the lenders.
+This term represents your obligation to pay the debts and funding that you currently owe to suppliers and creditors.
+Account payable comes in your balance sheet under the header of current liabilities, as this is a liability for you, which should duly be paid back to the rightful owners or the funders.

 2. Account Receivables

 If you’ve understood the concept for account payables, you won’t have difficulty in understanding the concept for account receivables.
 Account receivables happen to be the exact contrast to account payables, which is why you wouldn’t have a hard time understanding them.
-This term is used to refer to the loans you have handed over to people or customers you work with.
+This term is used to refer to the funding you have handed over to people or customers you work with.
 Account receivables are an asset for you, as this money can be returned to you at any given time in the form of cash.